Ardee: Smith schools

 A philanthropic trust founded by Erasmus Smith in the 17th century funded the establishment of a boys' school in 1806 and a girls' school in 1817.
 Both Protestant and Catholic children were allowed to attend.
 At the time there were other schools but in 1824 they became the sole schools in the area.
 The Smith schools amalgamated into a combined-sex establishment by 1858, by which time the National School movement was leading to the creation of denominational schools there.
 The school remained a non-denominational institute but the school decreased in numbers and in 1868 had a roll of only 16 Protestant boys.
 It was fully integrated into the National School system in 1954, when it became known as Saint Mary's Church of Ireland National School.

 Administration

 Ardee is in the local government area of Louth County Council.
-Members of the council are elected from five electoral areas in the county.
-The Ardee local electoral area returns six of the council's 29 members, who sit as the Ardree Municipal District.
+Members of the council are elected from five local electoral areas in the county.
+The Ardee local electoral area returns six of the council's 29 members, who sit as the Ardee Municipal District.
+As of the 2024 local elections, the members included:

 Ardee had a corporation first mentioned in a charter of 1378.
 An electorate of 24 burgesses and 80 freemen elected two MPs for the parliamentary borough of Ardee to the Irish House of Commons.
-It was disenfranchised under the Acts of Union 1800.
+It was disfranchised under the Acts of Union 1800.
 The corporation was abolished by the Municipal Corporations (Ireland) Act 1840.